jchiefelk/ITEC-430/DisasterRecoverStatrategy-DBbackup/README.md

  <p>3) Make sure to actually restore backups on a testserver, and verify that you can restore with all the options and conditions you need to use during a planned or un-planned downtime.</p>

 <p>
 This strategy is ideal for automation.
 And since the strategy needs to be repeated on schedule, we will use Python to build a scheduler that repeats cloning a mysql database using the terminal tool "mysqldump".
 To do this we will need to invoke an operationg system subprocess using the "os" module.
-Next in our script, we will transfer the cloned schema ( *.sql file).
 Next, you'll transfer the *.sql file to an external server via SSH, then we will restore the backup sql schema into remote db, perform a simple query to verify that the clone was performed sucessfully
 </p>

+<h4> Database backup and test strategy</h4>
+<p>1) Run a scheduler that repeats cloning a MySQL database into *.sql file.</p>
+<p>2) In the scheduler, transfer the *.sql file to your Ubuntu SSH server using PuTTy terminal tool, pscp.</p>
+<p>3) On Ubuntu Server, run Python script in the background that tests transfered *.sql file on a schedule.</p>
+<p>4) On Ubuntu Server, automate sending test results to an email.</p>